malikaiesh/Streameast/replit.md

   - Pages can be edited from admin panel without modifying code
   - Automatic "last updated" dates based on database timestamps
   - SEO-friendly with meta descriptions
+  - Favicon support added to all legal pages
 - **Admin Interface:**
   - New "Pages" menu item in Content Management section
   - Pages list view with actions (View, Edit, Delete)